 To start the money date, grab your beverage of choice.
 Find a comfortable spot to sit, where you can have an uninterrupted discussion.
 This would also be a good moment to put phones in another room and turn the television off.

 Your family’s financial goals are a great way to open the conversation.
 This is a chance to discuss any dreams or ambitions you’ve had recently.
 To avoid getting too deep in the weeds, stick to the top three goals—and make them as specific as possible.
 Some examples:

 A review of last month’s financials should be discussed next.
 Did you spend less than you made?
 What expenses surprised you?
 How much money did you put in investment accounts?
 This should be viewed as an opportunity for both parties to get on the same page, especially if one partner handles the family’s finances.

 Finally, talk about the irregular expenses you see on the horizon, such as vehicle maintenance, weddings to attend, medical procedures and home remodeling projects.
 What can you do today to budget for these pending financial needs?
 You might set up an automatic monthly transfer from your checking account to a designated savings account, so you have cash to handle these unexpected costs.

 How often should you have a money date night?
 I favor doing them monthly—or quarterly at a minimum.
 If you do it any less often, the family’s finances may get off track—and there’s a greater risk of financial misunderstandings.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear, concise advice, so his clients can achieve their life goals.
-His previous blogs include Slow Going and Flying Solo.
+His previous articles include Slow Going and Flying Solo.
 Follow Ross on Twitter @RossVMenke.